pulp/pulp/docs/dev-guide/contributing/dev_setup.rst

 `Vagrant <https://docs.vagrantup.com/>`_ is a tool to aid developers in quickly deploying development environments.
 Pulp has provided a ``Vagrantfile`` in the platform git repository.
 This is the easiest way to get started on developing with Pulp if you aren't sure which method you prefer.
-Vagrant is available in Fedora 21 and newer.
+Vagrant is available in Fedora.
 Follow these steps:

 #.
 Install vagrant and ansible::